Djmendez5/Food-Delivery-Platform-senior-team-project-/README.md

     $ npm install <package name>

-   7. Run with npm start while in the project file.
+   7. While in the project file run:

+    $ npm start

    8. Once that is all done run npm start on the react app, node index.js on the Node folder & you should be all set!